-Biden names former Delaware Gov. Jack Markell to serve as point person on Afghan resettlement in the United States
+Biden names former Delaware governor Jack Markell to serve as point person on Afghan resettlement in the United States

 Mayorkas praised Markell and called the resettlement plan “an all-of-government effort.”

-“DHS looks forward to working closely with Governor Markell to advance Operation Allies Welcome’s noble mission to resettle vulnerable Afghans in the United States, Mayorkas said.
-“Jack Markell’s background and skills will be critical in helping us achieve its success.”
+“DHS looks forward to working closely with Governor Markell to advance Operation Allies Welcome’s noble mission to resettle vulnerable Afghans in the United States,” Mayorkas said.

 Mayorkas told reporters Friday that more than 40,000 evacuees have arrived to the United States so far, of whom 13 percent are U.S. citizens and 8 percent lawful permanent residents.
 The remaining 79 percent are Special Immigrant Visa holders and applicants, as well as Afghans who have assisted the United States and members of vulnerable groups, he said.

 “We have evacuated, and we will admit to the United States, individuals other than U.S. citizens, legal permanent residents and Special Immigrant Visa (SIV) holders,” Mayorkas said.
-“For example, we will admit into the United States, after the screening and vetting is completed and we are assured there is no derogatory information that creates a risk to the American public…individuals who are in the application process for a Special Immigrant Visas but who have not received those visas.
+“For example, we will admit into the United States, after the screening and vetting is completed and we are assured there is no derogatory information that creates a risk to the American public … individuals who are in the application process for a Special Immigrant Visas but who have not received those visas.
 We will admit individuals who worked for our embassy.
 We will admit vulnerable Afghan women and girls, journalists, and others constituencies that need our relief, and we are very proud to deliver it.”

+According to Air Force Gen. Glen D. VanHerck, the commander of Northern Command, more than 25,600 Afghan evacuees are currently being housed at eight military installations that were specially commissioned for the purpose.
+VanHerck in a briefing Friday estimated that about a thousand — most of whom came through Fort Lee in Virginia — had already been processed through such facilities, where Afghans have been undergoing medical screenings and working to complete their paperwork to petition to stay in the United States.

+He noted that “a couple” of unaccompanied children had also arrived as part of the evacuation, and had been transferred to the Department of Health and Human Services.

 Administration officials have also said they are committed to helping Afghan allies who remain in Afghanistan and want to get out.

+Blinken said the State Department was also in touch with at-risk Afghans and was undertaking efforts to attempt to aid them as well.

+Blinken is scheduled to travel over Labor Day weekend to Germany and Qatar, where he will thank local leaders for allowing U.S. military bases to be used as transit hubs for evacuated Afghans.
+He will also meet with Afghans whose visa applications are being processed.

-The Homeland Security secretary said that the Biden administration expects to receive “more than 50,000” evacuees, but he did not respond to questions about the number the government intends to resettle and who are currently at transit sites overseas.
+Mayorkas said that the Biden administration expects to receive “more than 50,000” evacuees, but he did not respond to questions about the number the government intends to resettle and who are currently at transit sites overseas.
 Afghans who do not clear a “multi-layered” vetting process will not be allowed to travel to the United States, and the U.S. will seek to resettle them in third countries, he said.

-Mayorkas said he spoke with Afghan families Thursday at several U.S. processing sites and reception locations, as well as U.S. military personnel assisting the families.
-He said the resettlement operation is “re-establishing our place in the world as a place of refuge.”

-“We can do this, and we can protect the American public and we can pronounce, through our actions, the nobility and generosity of the American public,” he said.
+The military has pledged to build capacity to house up to 50,000 Afghans while they are being processed.

+“I’m building eight small cities, we’re gonna have challenges, just like you do across the nation in various locations,” VanHerck said.
+“I’m comfortable and confident that we have processes in place to continue to address any of these challenges moving forward.”